-Information needed to determine applicant eligibility will be obtained, verified, and the determination of applicant eligibility performed, in accordance with HUD and property eligibility requirements.
+Information needed to determine applicant eligibility will be obtained, verified, and the determination of applicant eligibility performed, in accordance with LIHTC program and property eligibility requirements.
 Eligible applicants will be placed on the waiting list(s), and will be promptly issued a preliminary notice of eligibility, or a rejection notice, as appropriate.

-Management complies with applicant rejection requirements set forth in the HUD Handbook 4350.3.
 Management reserves the right to reject applicants for admission, if it is determined that the applicant or any member of the household falls within any one or more of the following categories:

-A. Misrepresentation:

-Willful or serious misrepresentation in the application procedure or certification process for any government assisted dwelling unit.

-B. Records of Disturbance of Neighbors, Destruction of Property or Other Disruptive or Dangerous Behavior:

-Includes documented instances of behavior or conduct which adversely affects the safety or welfare of other persons by physical violence, gross negligence or irresponsibility which damages the equipment or premises in which the family resides; or which is disturbing or dangerous to neighbors or disrupts sound family and community life.

-C. Violent Behavior:

-Includes documented evidence of acts of violence or of any other conduct which would constitute a danger or disruption to the peaceful occupancy of neighbors.

-D. Non-Compliance with Rental Agreement:

-Includes evidence of any failure to comply with the terms of rental agreements at prior residences, such as failure to recertify as required, providing shelter to unauthorized persons, keeping unauthorized pets, or other acts in violation of rules and regulations.

-E. Owing Prior Landlords:

-Applicants who owe a balance to present or prior landlords will not be considered for admission until the account is paid in full and reasonable assurance is obtained that the contributing causes for nonpayment of rent or damages have changed sufficiently to enable the family to pay rent and other charges when due.

-F. Ineligible Students:

-Applicant households whose members include an 'ineligible student' per HUD regulation.
-See prior section 'General Eligibility Requirements > H. Student Eligibility'.

-G. Unsanitary or Hazardous Housekeeping:

-Includes creating any health or safety hazard through acts of neglect, and/or causing or permitting any damage to, or misuse of premises and equipment; causing or permitting infestation, foul odors or other problems injurious to other persons' health, welfare or enjoyment of the premises; depositing garbage improperly; failing to reasonably and properly use all utilities, facilities, services, appliances and equipment within the dwelling unit, or failing to maintain them in a clean condition; or any other conduct or neglect which could result in health or safety problems or damage to the premises.

-H. Criminal Activity:

-The presence of a criminal record will not automatically disqualify an applicant.
+- A. Misrepresentation: Willful or serious misrepresentation in the application procedure or certification process for any government assisted dwelling unit. - B. Records of Disturbance of Neighbors, Destruction of Property or Other Disruptive or Dangerous Behavior: Includes documented instances of behavior or conduct which adversely affects the safety or welfare of other persons by physical violence, gross negligence or irresponsibility which damages the equipment or premises in which the family resides; or which is disturbing or dangerous to neighbors or disrupts sound family and community life. - C. Violent Behavior: Includes documented evidence of acts of violence or of any other conduct which would constitute a danger or disruption to the peaceful occupancy of neighbors. - D. Non-Compliance with Rental Agreement: Includes evidence of any failure to comply with the terms of rental agreements at prior residences, such as failure to recertify as required, providing shelter to unauthorized persons, keeping unauthorized pets, or other acts in violation of rules and regulations. - E. Owing Prior Landlords: Applicants who owe a balance to present or prior landlords will not be considered for admission until the account is paid in full and reasonable assurance is obtained that the contributing causes for nonpayment of rent or damages have changed sufficiently to enable the family to pay rent and other charges when due. - F. Ineligible Students: Applicant households whose members include an 'ineligible student' per LIHTC regulations.
+See prior section 'General Eligibility Requirements > Student Eligibility'. - G. Unsanitary or Hazardous Housekeeping: Includes creating any health or safety hazard through acts of neglect, and/or causing or permitting any damage to, or misuse of premises and equipment; causing or permitting infestation, foul odors or other problems injurious to other persons' health, welfare or enjoyment of the premises; depositing garbage improperly; failing to reasonably and properly use all utilities, facilities, services, appliances and equipment within the dwelling unit, or failing to maintain them in a clean condition; or any other conduct or neglect which could result in health or safety problems or damage to the premises. - H. Criminal Activity: The presence of a criminal record will not automatically disqualify an applicant.
 Management has established a policy to reject applications where the applicant or any household member has engaged in certain criminal activity.
-The activities that will be grounds for rejection of an application are defined in (prior section) 'Applicant Screening Process, Criminal Background Check'.

-I. Social Security Number Documentation:

-If there is missing SSN documentation for any non-exempt household member when the household reaches the top of the waiting list and a unit is available, then the household will be skipped, in order to admit the next eligible household.
-The skipped applicant household may keep its position on the waiting list for 90 days from the date they are first offered a unit, to allow them time to provide acceptable SSN documentation.
-After 90 days, if any household member has not provided SSN documentation, the household will be determined as ineligible and will be removed from the waiting list.

-Determination of Applicant Eligibility: Application Acceptance and Rejection - Continued

-J. Credit History:

-A consistent, severe or recent history of deficiencies in overall credit or rent payment, which indicates that the family will be unable or would otherwise fail to pay in a timely manner the tenant portion of the rent and other expenses relating to occupancy of the unit.
+The activities that will be grounds for rejection of an application are defined in (prior section) 'Applicant Screening Process, Criminal Background Check'. - I. Credit History: A consistent, severe or recent history of deficiencies in overall credit or rent payment which indicates that the family will be unable or would otherwise fail to pay when due rent for the unit and other expenses relating to occupancy of the unit.